claudiajs/claudia-api-builder/docs/api.md

 # API definition syntax

+> this is the API documentation for version 2.x.
+If you are looking for older (1.x) versions, check out [version 1.x API documentation](https://github.com/claudiajs/claudia-api-builder/blob/4f5c30df0365812765806ae2f9fd97e7a1287ed9/docs/api.md)

 An instance of the Claudia API Builder should be used as the module export from your API module.
 You can create a new API simply by instantiating a new `ApiBuilder`, then defining HTTP handlers for paths by calling `.get`, `.put`, and `.post`.
 For example, the following snippet creates a single handler for a `GET` call to `/greet`, responding with a parameterised message: